Territorial Abbacy of Saint Mary of Grottaferrata: History

-The abbey was founded in 1004 by St. Nilus of Rossano, a Calabrian Greek monk of the Greek Byzantine Catholic Church, on what was believed to be the site where Cicero owned a villa and wrote his Quaestiones tusculanae.
+The abbey was founded in 1004 by St. Nilus of Rossano, an Italo-Byzantine monk from Calabria, on what was believed to be the site where Cicero owned a villa and wrote his Quaestiones tusculanae.
 When Nilus was once asked by a Latin Rite monk about the criticisms of the Cluniac Reforms and the Roman Rite emanating from adherents of the Photian schism in Constantinople, Nilus replied, "However we differ, both do all things for the glory of God.
 Don't allow yourselves to be disturbed by these criticisms."

 The monastery has remained in continuous operation since then, but, particularly following the defeat of the uprising led by Skanderbeg and the conquest of the Albanian people by the Ottoman Empire, vocations were sought less and less from local Italian people of the Latin rite, but increasingly among the growing number of Italo-Albanian refugee communities in southern Italy.

 On 1 November 1571, the Italian Basilian Order of Grottaferrata was formally organized and established as part of the Counter-Reformation strengthening of the Eastern Catholic Churches by Cardinal Giulio Antonio Santorio.
-Among the Albanian refugee communities and Greek villages of the Mezzogiorno, the monks of Grottaferrata set up many daughter foundations, particularly throughout Sicily and Calabria.
+Among the Albanian refugee communities villages of the Mezzogiorno, the monks of Grottaferrata set up many daughter foundations, particularly throughout Sicily and Calabria.

-It is, however, the only one of these many Italo-Greek Byzantine Catholic monasteries that survives.
-Throughout the Medieval period and well into the Baroque era and it's aftermath, the Italo-Greek people of the Mezzogiorno increasingly switched from the Greek Byzantine Catholic Church to the Latin Rite under pressure from the local hierarchy, who often forcibly closed Byzantine Rite Monasteries and convents.
-Even though their speakers are now overwhelmingly Roman Rite, several distinct dialects of the Modern Greek language are still widely spoken throughout southern Italy.
+It is, however, the only one of these many Italo-Greek or Byzantine-Catholic monasteries that survives.
+Throughout the Medieval period and into the Baroque era, the Byzantine rite or Greek rite had by now almost completely disappeared and latent, with a strong or complete Latinization of the rites, as it was throughout Italy, which had been Latin Rite for centuries and no longer under Byzantine influence.